Reports from ClimatePlan and partners

 Mapping and Planning for Public Health

-The Public Health Alliance of Southern California is releasing the California Healthy Places Index (not yet live: see beta site), to map cumulative health advantage.
+The Public Health Alliance of Southern California is releasing the California Healthy Places Index to map cumulative health advantage.
 The index maps social determinants of health: economic, social, political, and environmental factors that influence people's physical and cognitive function, behavior, and disease.
 The data is from publicly available sources, at a census tract level.
 Freely available online, to help communities and public and private agencies help prioritize investments, resources, and programs.
 PowerPoint introduction

 City and Regional Planning for Parks, Open Space, and Agriculture